mySites.guru

 And then keep checking.
 WordPress upgrades, hosting migrations, and platform auto-configuration tools can reset the value without telling you.
 You should also consider locking down plugin installs so that nobody introduces untested code while you’re carefully managing core updates.

-The best approach is to disable automatic updates entirely and manage all updates through a proper deployment strategy: take backups first, test on staging, then roll out in batches so a bad update doesn’t hit every site at once.
+The best approach is to disable automatic updates entirely and manage all updates through a proper deployment strategy: take backups first, test on staging, then roll out in batches using the bulk update WordPress tool so a bad update doesn’t hit every site at once.
 That’s how agencies and hosting providers who manage large numbers of WordPress sites handle it.

 But if you can’t commit to that workflow — maybe you don’t have staging environments for every site, or you don’t check for updates often enough — then minor-only auto-updates are a reasonable fallback: